JCassio1/Tic-Tac-Toe/README.md

 ## What have I learnt

 1. Create and Scan QR Codes
-2. A nested numbered list
-3. Which is numbered
-4. Use multipeer connectivity
+2. Use multipeer connectivity
-5. Table views specifically for scoreboards
+3. Table views specifically for scoreboards
-6. Human vs Machine gameplay logic
+4. Human vs Machine gameplay logic

 ## Getting Started